Wait, So We Can Combine Vitamin C and Retinol?

 Before we get really deep into combining the two ingredients, let’s examine their differences.
 Retinol is a form of vitamin A, which promotes skin cell turnover and boosts collagen production.
 You’ll commonly find it in skincare products which aim to refine skin texture (like fine lines and mild acne) and even out skin tone.
 Pure vitamin C (aka L-ascorbic acid) is an antioxidant, which also increases collagen production and promotes even skin tone, but it fights free radicals in the environment (think: pollution) which are known to make skin appear dull, too.
 In short, they offer a range of benefits for a multitude of skin types.

 Separately, vitamin C and retinol are strong ingredients, and when used in high concentrations (or incorrectly) they can be irritating — and that’s where the “retinol at night, vitamin C during the day” mantra comes in.
-“Generally we advise clients to use vitamin C in the daytime, taking advantage of its antioxidant power to protect against environmental aggressors, then use retinol at night to promote cell turnover and support skin's repair process,” says Anna De La Cruz, licensed esthetician and VP of Product Development and Global Education at Glo Skin Beauty.
+“Generally we advise clients to use vitamin C in the daytime, taking advantage of its antioxidant power to protect against environmental aggressors, then use retinol at night to promote cell turnover and support skin's repair process,” says Anna De La Cruz, licensed aesthetician and VP of product development and global education at Glo Skin Beauty.

 AdvertisementADVERTISEMENT